-- Grew our installed base to 176 as of March 31, 2022, an increase of approximately 64% from a total installed base of 107 as of March 31, 2021.
-Installed base represents the global number of Saphyr instruments installed at end-customer locations and therefore having the technology to process OGM. - Sold 3,225 flowcells in the three-month period ended March 31, 2022, an increase of approximately 24% over the 2,603 flowcells sold during the same quarter of 2021.
+Grew our installed base to 196 as of June 30, 2022, an increase of approximately 62% from a total installed base of 121 as of June 30, 2021.
+Installed base represents the global number of Saphyr instruments installed at end-customer locations and therefore having the technology to process OGM.

+- Sold 3,394 flowcells in the three-month period ended June 30, 2022, an increase of approximately 24% over the 2,742 flowcells sold during the same quarter of 2021.
 The Saphyr cartridge is the consumable that packages nanochannel arrays for DNA linearization.
 In its current form, the Saphyr cartridge has two configurations one with two flowcells per cartridge and the other with three flowcells per cartridge.
-Flowcells sold refers to the units of genome mapping consumables used for analyzing one genome, purchased by customers to process optical genome mapping. - We analyzed 329 samples in our Saphyr service lab during the quarter ended March 31, 2022, compared to 227 samples analyzed in the same quarter in 2021.
+Flowcells sold refers to the units of genome mapping consumables used for analyzing one genome, purchased by customers to process optical genome mapping. - We analyzed 373 samples in our Saphyr service lab during the quarter ended June 30, 2022, compared to 190 samples analyzed in the same quarter in 2021.

-COVID-19 Overview
+COVID-19 and Other Geopolitical Events

-We are subject to additional risks and uncertainties as a result of the continued spread of COVID-19 and uncertain market conditions, which could continue to have a material impact on our business and financial results.
+We are subject to additional risks and uncertainties as a result of the continued spread of COVID-19, adverse geopolitical and macroeconomic events, such as the ongoing conflict between Ukraine and Russia and related sanctions, and uncertain market conditions, including higher inflation and supply chain disruptions, which could continue to have a material impact on our business and financial results.

 We closely monitor and comply with various applicable guidelines and legal requirements in the jurisdictions in which we operate, which may continue to result in reduced business operations in response to new or existing stay-at-home orders, travel restrictions and other social distancing measures.
 If restrictions related to COVID-19 persist, we could see additional supply chain disruptions that impact our ability to produce our products and may cause us to make strategic determinations regarding, among other things, the cost and quality of the components and supplies we acquire.
 We may also see negative effects on enrollment in our ongoing or future clinical studies.
 At various times throughout the pandemic, we have been unable to visit certain customer sites to support installation or service our OGM systems.
 Our manufacturing partners, suppliers, and customers, have implemented similar operational reductions.
-This overall reduction in activity has contributed to a decrease in sales which negatively impacted the Company's financial results in the first quarter of 2022.
-We expect these challenges to persist while the COVID-19 pandemic continues.
-The future effects of COVID-19 are unknown and our financial results may continue to be negatively affected in the future.
+This overall reduction in activity has contributed to a decrease in sales which negatively impacted the Company's financial results in the first and second quarters of 2021 and 2022.
+Given the continued evolution of the COVID-19 pandemic and the related complexities and uncertainties associated with the additional variants, the future effects of COVID-19 are unknown and our financial results may continue to be negatively affected in the future.
+The COVID-19 pandemic may also have long-term effects on the nature of the office environment and remote working, which may present strategy, operational, talent recruiting and retention and workplace culture challenges that may adversely affect our business.